friends-of-presta/security-advisories/_posts/2023-04-25-askforaquote.md

 ## Other recommandations

-* It’s recommended to upgrade the module beyong 5.0.
+* It’s recommended to upgrade the module beyond 5.4.2.
-* Upgrade PrestaShop beyong 1.7.8.8 (and 8.0.1) to disable multiquery executions (separated by ";").
+* Upgrade PrestaShop beyond 1.7.8.8 (and 8.0.1) to disable multiquery executions (separated by ";").
 * Change the default database prefix `ps_` by a new longer arbitrary prefix.
 Nethertheless, be warned that this is useless against blackhat with DBA senior skilled because of a design vulnerability in DBMS
 * Activate OWASP 942's rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against these set of rules.